abinit/abinit/doc/tutorial/eph4mob.md

 There are five different MPI levels that can be used to distribute the workload and the most memory-demanding data structures.
-By default, the code tries to reach some compromise between memory requirements and time to solution. by activating the parallelism over $\qq$-points if no other input from the user is provided.
+By default, the code tries to reach some compromise between memory requirements and time to solution. by activating the parallelism over $\qq$-points if no other input is provided from the user.
-You can however specify manually the MPI distribution across the five different levels using [[eph_np_pqbks]], a list of 5 integers.
+You can however specify manually the MPI distribution across the five different levels by using [[eph_np_pqbks]], a list of 5 integers.

-The product of these five numbers must be equal to the total number of MPI processes.
+The product of these five numbers **must be equal** to the total number of MPI processes.
 The first number gives the number of processes for the parallelization over perturbations.
 The allowed value range between 1 and 3 x [[natom]], and should be a divisor of 3 x [[natom]] to distribute the work equally.
-The higher this number, the lower the memory requirements at the price of increased communication.
+The higher this number, the lower the memory requirements at the price of increased MPI communication.
-The second number determines the parallelization over the $\qq$-p oints in the IBZ.
+The second number determines the parallelization over the $\qq$-points in the IBZ.
 This parallelization level allows one to decrease both the computational time as well as memory although it's not always possible to distribute the load equally among the processes.
-The parallelization over bands is usually not relevant for mobility computations as only states close to the VBM or CBM are considered.
+The parallelization over bands is usually not relevant for mobility computations as only a few states close to the VBM or CBM are considered.
 It is however useful when the real part of the self-energy is needed.
-The MPI parallelism over $\kk$-points and spins is efficient but it requires HDF5 with MPI-IO support and memory does not scale.
+The MPI parallelism over $\kk$-points and spins is very efficient but it requires HDF5 with MPI-IO support and memory does not scale.
 Use these additional levels if the memory requirements are under control and you want to boost the calculation.